redis/redis-doc/docs/data-types/probabilistic/hyperloglogs.md

         > pfcount hll
         (integer) 4

-An example of use case for this data structure is counting unique queries performed by users in a search form every day.
+Some examples of use cases for this data structure is counting unique queries performed by users in a search form every day, number of unique visitors to a web page and other similar cases.

 Redis is also able to perform the union of HLLs, please check the [full documentation](/commands#hyperloglog) for more information.